arjun-menon/pypage/docs/index.rst

 -  Easy to pick up.
 Syntax similar to Python's.
 -  You need an eval-based template engine.

+pypage supports Python 3.x and 2.7, and has been `tested <https://travis-ci.org/arjun-menon/pypage>`_ on CPython and PyPy.

 **What does it look like?**

 .. code:: html